GSA/govt-urls/README.md

 ### Redis

-You'll need to have redis installed on your machine. `brew install redis`, `apt-get install redis-server`, etc.  Redis must also be running locally and can be started with the 'redis-server' command.
+You'll need to have redis installed on your machine. `brew install redis`, `apt-get install redis-server`, etc.  Redis must also be running locally and can be started with the `redis-server` command.

 ### Starting the Server